GandhiCloudLab/IBM-App-Modern-Workshop/12-ama-lab/readme.md

 # AMA  (Application Modernization Accelerator) Lab

-For this, lets us reuse most of things from the MoRE lab.
+For this, lab let us reuse most of the things from the MoRE lab.

 ## 1. Download Setup and Demo Guides

-1. Already you might have downloaded the More Setup Guide and Demo Guide from the techzone url https://techzone.ibm.com/collection/mo-re--ama-demos-and-environment-2q25-release/resources
+1. Already you might have downloaded the `More Setup Guide` and `Demo Guide` from the techzone url https://techzone.ibm.com/collection/mo-re--ama-demos-and-environment-2q25-release/resources

     If not, just Download the `Setup Guide` doc from the tile `MoRE 1.0.0.1 demo environment reservations and setup guide`

 ## 2. Reserve Techzone Instance